-Figure 2-17.
+Figure 2-16.
 ADC Acquisition Circuit Design

-When fadc = 40MHz, the relationship between Input impedance and Sampling period is shown in Table 2-6. fADC=40MHz Relationship between Sampling period and External input impedance.
-In order to obtain better conversion results, it is recommended to reduce the frequency of fadc as much as possible during use, select a larger value for the sampling period, and minimize the input impedance when designing the external circuit.
-If necessary, use the op amp to follow to reduce the input impedance.
+When f{ADC} = 28MHz, the relationship between the input impedance and the sampling period is as follows.
+In order to obtain better conversion results, it is recommended to reduce the frequency of f{ADC} as much as possible during use, and select a larger value for the sampling period.
+When designing external circuits, try to reduce the input Impedance, if necessary, use the op amp to follow to reduce the input impedance.

-Table 2-6. fADC=40MHz Relationship between Sampling period and External input impedance
+Table 2-4. f{ADC} =28 MHz Relationship between sampling period and external input impedance